okokok126/BlueJect/README.md

-# BlueJect
+# RootJect
-Dependency Injection Framework for Unity
+RootJect is a lightweight Dependency Injection Framework for Unity